-The NHS Health Check is a health check-up for adults in England aged 40 to 74.
+The NHS Health Check is a free health check-up for adults in England aged 40 to 74.
 It's designed to spot early signs of stroke, kidney disease, heart disease, type 2 diabetes or dementia.
 As we get older, we have a higher risk of developing one of these conditions.
 An NHS Health Check helps find ways to lower this risk.

 If you're over 65, you will also be told the signs and symptoms of dementia to look out for.